FaizanAsifB/weather-app/README.md

    npm start
    ```

-   - The development server runs on port 1234.

-   - Open [http://localhost:1234](http://localhost:1234) in your browser to play the game.
+   - The application will be accessible at [http://localhost:1234](http://localhost:1234).

 ## Future Enhancements